shaliulab/idtrackerai/docs/source/GUI_explained.rst

 17. **Select a tracking interval**
 ----------------------------------

 You can select a frames range for which the tracking will be performed.
-You can change the minimum and maxinum values either by typing them inside of the box, scrolling up/down with your cursor on top of the box, or by gliding the extremes of the blue bar.
+You can change the minimum and maximum values either by typing them inside of the box, scrolling up/down with your cursor on top of the box, or by gliding the extremes of the blue bar.
 The frames outside of this range will be ignored.
 This can be useful if, for example, you want to ignore certain parts of the video.

 18. **Multiple tracking intervals**
 -----------------------------------

 Check the box *Multiple ranges* to add multiple tracking intervals.
-The blue bar will disappear and instead a text box with a *Add ragne* button will appear.
+The blue bar will disappear and instead a text box with a *Add range* button will appear.

 .. figure:: ./_static/gui_pyforms/multiple_range.png
    :scale: 80 %